Looking for Rewards?

-Flexible ISAs were launched in April 2016 and these allow savers to withdraw and replace money without the replacement cash counting towards the annual ISA allowance.
+Flexible ISAs were launched in April 2016.
+This type of ISA allows savers to withdraw and replace money without the replacement cash counting towards the annual ISA allowance.
 While these were uncommon initially, their popularity has grown considerably, with significantly more providers offering this type of ISA.

 If you think this is a feature you need, then check that the ISA account you want to open offers it.